lsphillips/eslint-config-protect-me-from-my-stupidity/README.md

 - Updating an existing rule that will result in ESLint reporting different or more errors.
 - Adding a new rule.
+- Removing support for a minor or patch version of ESlint or a plugin.

 ### Major release

-- Removing support for an old version of ESLint.
 - Adding support for a new plugin.
-- Removing support for an old version of an existing plugin.
+- Removing support for a major version of ESLint or a plugin.
-- Adding a new configuration.
+- Adding or removing configuration extensions.

 **Note:** It is advised that you only take patch versions using [tilde ranges](https://docs.npmjs.com/misc/semver#tilde-ranges-123-12-1).